tronprotocol/documentation-en/docs/using_javatron/connecting_to_tron.md

 # Finding peers
 Java-tron continuously attempts to connect to other nodes on the network until it has enough peers, at the same time, it will also accept connections from other nodes.
 Java-tron finds peers using the discovery protocol.
 In the discovery protocol, nodes exchange connectivity details and then establish sessions and exchange TRON data.

-If you want Java-tron node do node discovery, you need to enable the node discovery service in the node configuration file first:
+If you want Java-tron node to do node discovery, you need to enable the node discovery service in the node configuration file first:

 ```
 node.discovery = {